 4. Bad stuff

-Some of the new stuff coming out is really bad and unsingable.
+Some of the new stuff coming out is really bad church music and unsingable.
 You think the old hymn writers ever wrote bad hymns and ended up throwing them away?
 I doubt it.
 How do you spell infallible?
 S-P-A-F-F-O-R-D, that’s how.

 5. Look in the old hymnals…